Skip to main content

 Common Questions Answered

-What responsibilities do third‑party developers have after a user connects to their app through the ChatGPT App Directory?
+What restrictions do third-party developers face when creating apps for the ChatGPT App Directory?